sanjucs/ml-tools/notes/dl/normalization.md

 Batch normalization generally used for CNN and FC models and not preferred in LLMs.

 ## Layer normalization
 The layer norm calculates the normalization statistics for each data sample in the layer separately.
-The layer normalization method doeen't rely on mini-batch size and doesn't necessitate the calculations of running statistics for inference.
+The layer normalization method doesn't rely on mini-batch size and doesn't necessitate the calculations of running statistics for inference.

 ## Instance normalization
 The instance norm is a normalization process done on each feature and each data sample in the mini-batch.